| name | overview |

 The three principles — and what they mean for your specs

 ginkgo -p.
-Specs must be independent (Ginkgo's model) — Biloba's per-tab isolation makes that cheap.
+Specs must be independent; Biloba's per-tab isolation makes that cheap.

-b is special: never closed, reused spec-to-spec.
-New tabs (b.NewTab()) and spawned tabs are closed by Prepare(). → biloba:setup.
+b is special: never closed, reused spec-to-spec. b.NewTab() tabs and spawned tabs are closed by Prepare(). → biloba:setup

 2. Stability via pragmatism.
-Biloba favors a good-enough simulation run atomically in the browser over a realistic emulation across async round-trips.
+Biloba prefers a good-enough simulation run atomically in the browser over a realistic emulation across async round-trips.
 A click is element.click() after synchronous visibility/enabled checks — no scroll-into-view, no centroid, no occlusion test.
 This fast track is the default b.
-The consequences you must internalize:
+Consequences to internalize:

 - Visibility = non-zero

 - There are two interaction tracks.
-When a handful of specs genuinely need realism (real clicks through occlusion, scroll-into-view, CSS
+For the handful of specs that need real clicks through occlusion, scroll-into-view, CSS

-:hover, drags), opt into the realistic track with b.Realistic() — a view of the same tab that routes interactions through real Chrome DevTools Protocol input.
-It's per-spec opt-in (it costs round-trips and can reintroduce timing flake), so the bulk of your suite stays on the fast track. → biloba:write-tests.
-For cross-origin frames / geolocation / any other CDP feature, drop to chromedp (escape hatch below).
+:hover, or drags, opt into b.Realistic() — a view of the same tab routed through real Chrome DevTools Protocol input.
+Per-spec opt-in (it costs round-trips and can reintroduce timing flake). → biloba:realistic-mode

 3. Conciseness via Ginkgo and Gomega.